Gene Therapy in Sickle Cell

 STEP 1: CONSULTATION

-• Ensure appropriateness and eligibility of gene therapy.
-This can include discussions around your or your loved one’s physical and emotional health, as well as their existing support network
+- Ensure appropriateness and eligibility of gene therapy.
+This can include discussions around your or your loved one’s physical and emotional health, as well as the existing support network

-• If you or your loved one decides to discuss or move forward with gene therapy, you or your loved one will need to go through a process called informed consent.
-Informed consent is where a patient actively participates in discussion with their physician and is empowered to make decisions about their medical care by deciding which treatments they do (or do not) want
+- If you or your loved one decides to discuss or move forward with gene therapy, you or your loved one will need to go through a process called informed consent.
+Informed consent is where a patient actively participates in discussions with their physician and is empowered to make decisions about their medical care by deciding which treatments they do (or do not) want

-• This consultation step can take weeks or months, depending on discussions between you or your loved one and the treating physician/treatment team and timing of referral.
-These discussions can include multiple consultations with specialists/physicians at a specialized treatment center with expertise on gene therapy
+- This consultation step can take weeks or months, depending on discussions between you or your loved one and the treating physician/treatment team and the timing of the referral.
+These discussions can include multiple consultations with specialists or physicians at a specialized treatment center with an expertise on gene therapy

 STEP 2: PREPARATION